AlbCa/pyswapp_docs/README.md

-# sw
+# SWA
-**sw** is an open-source Python library for processing surface wave seismic data.
+**swa** is an open-source Python library for processing surface wave seismic data.

 ---